Fed Hikes Rates, Says Economy Is On Solid Ground

 Mortgage rates remain cheap and the Federal Reserve appears intent on keeping them in check.
 Markets often change without notice, however.
 Lock a loan while rates are still low.

 Get today's live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Oct 20th, 2017)
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.